- We advise you to reconsider your need to travel to Ethiopia, including Addis Ababa, due to the threat of terrorist attack against Western interests.

 Border with Kenya: We strongly advise you not to travel to the areas bordering Kenya due to the presence of armed groups and landmines.
 Cross-border violence occurs, including kidnapping, armed banditry, and violent tribal and clan disputes.

 Border with Somalia: We strongly advise you not to travel to the areas bordering Somalia due to violent clashes between government forces and insurgents.
 Ethiopian troops are in Somalia and tensions in the border region remain extremely high.
 Somali and Ethiopian government troops have been involved in violent clashes with militant insurgents since December 2006.
 Firearm, grenade and landmine attacks on security forces are common.
 Civilians have been killed and injured.
-All travel to the Ogaden area of the Somali Region should also be avoided due to the dangerous security situation.

 From late February 2011, the ongoing conflict along the border with Somalia has intensified.
 Heavy fighting has been reported on the Ethiopia-Somalia border and the Kenya-Somalia border.
 The risk of violent attacks and terrorist acts has increased.

-Border with Eritrea: We also strongly advise you not to travel to the disputed border area between Ethiopia and Eritrea due to the extremely dangerous security situation and the presence of landmines.
+Border with Eritrea, including the Danakil desert area: We also strongly advise you not to travel to the disputed border area between Ethiopia and Eritrea due to the extremely dangerous security situation and the presence of landmines.
 This includes the Danakil desert area bounded by the Dessie-Adigrat road, the Dessie-Djbouti road and the Ethiopia-Eritrea border.
 In January 2012, five Western tourists were killed and two kidnapped by gunmen in the Danakil desert area.
 The kidnapped tourists were released in March 2012.
 In April 2009, two Ethiopians were killed and a foreign tourist injured when a landmine exploded in the Danakil desert area.
 In 2007, three British nationals were kidnapped in the same region, they were released after being held for several months.

 There has been an increase in violent assaults against foreigners in Addis Ababa, including in areas around the Hilton and Sheraton Hotels and the Bole Road.